genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 On our local machines, we could just say "docker build" to build an image, then "docker push" to shoot it up to dockerhub (assuming you've created an account there and are logged in).
 Here on GCP, we need to use our own repository/registry, and set up a config file to tell the build process how to push it there for later use.

-Using the Cloud Shell Editor, Save a file named `cloudbuild.yaml` in the `gatk-depth-filter-docker` workspace containing:
+Using the Editor, Save a file named `cloudbuild.yaml` in the `gatk-depth-filter-docker` workspace containing:
 NOTE: REPLACE `$USER_CLEAN` WITH THE VALUE FROM THE ENVIRONMENT VARIABLE.
 This should be your WUSTL Key with `-` instead of `_` characters.
 ```
 steps: